After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 6 p.m. to 8 p.m.

-Parenting Resilient Children
+Parenting Resilient Children Workshop

 The Family Education & Support Centre is excited to present an online workshop that will help parents/guardians better understand resiliency and how to foster it within their households.
 We will look at the four aspects of resiliency, including optimism, emotions, relationships, and competency.